Man Arrested After Trying to Break Into Billie Eilish's Home, Police Say

 A man suspected of attempting to burglarize the family home of singer Billie Eilish in Los Angeles' Highland Park neighborhood Thursday night was arrested.

+Police were called at 9:15 p.m. to the residence in the community northeast of downtown Los Angeles after witnesses reported someone jumping over a fence at the property.
+There a was brief confrontation before the man was arrested near the scene, police said.

-It was not immediately known if Eilish was at the house during the attempted burglary.
+It was not immediately known whether Eilish or family members were at the house during the attempted burglary.
+It was not immediately clear whether anything was taken from the home.

+TMZ reported that a housekeeper received an electronic alert showing the man on a camera and called police.
+NBCLA has not confirmed those details.

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.